A Gunnersbury banquet is ‘not to be surpassed in splendour or recherché, even at Windsor or Buckingham Palace…’

 Last but by no means least, the eighteenth century Temple sits serenely on the Round Pond.
 The Temple and its Italianate garden offer spectacular views across the park and beyond.
 King George II built this intimate venue for his daughter Princess Amelia as a place of entertainment.
 Perfect for summer receptions, the Temple is an impressive location for watching the sun set over west London whilst sampling the delights of London’s finest caterers.

-Our dedicated and highly experienced events team are on hand to help with more information.
-Please contact us here.
+Looking for more detail or do you have a question?
+Our dedicated and highly experienced events team is on hand to help with more information.
+Please contact us, view our corporate summer or winter brochure or check out our amazing suppliers for inspiration!